kubotron/BiBean/README.md

 *I still can't install the config on SkyBean, no matter what.* In [this firmware](https://raw.githubusercontent.com/kubotron/BiBean/master/bibip_0.1.3.hardcoded.ebin), Bibip sounds are hardcoded, you don't need any config

-*I edited the config file and now my tones and durations are all messed up.* Don't use values greater than 2100 in the config file, the device can't handle it.
-(They lead to integer overflow.)

 *Bibip has some shortcomings.* The duration of the gap in between the two beeps is not configurable.
+Bibip keeps beeping all the time.

 Please, do open issues if you find bugs or are missing something.